|

 Ralls County

-TV news clip (2 mins 15 seconds) from WGEM-TV (18 September 2008) of which the above is a text version.
-Once again we have some woman (it always does seem to be a woman) moving house from a non-paddling state to a paddling state and indignantly professing herself "dumbfounded" to discover corporal punishment in schools, having apparently imagined the USA to be legally and culturally homogeneous.
+A two-minute TV news clip from WGEM-TV, Quincy IL (18 September 2008) of which the above is a text version.
+Once again we have some woman (it always does seem to be a woman) moving house from a non-paddling state to a paddling state and indignantly professing herself "dumbfounded" to discover that corporal punishment in schools is a thing, having apparently imagined the USA to be legally and culturally homogeneous.
 What do they suppose would be the point of having a democratic federal system with different states, if the elected representatives in those states could not vote for laws that are different from the laws in some other states?
-And why don't these people take the elementary precaution of finding out what like is life in another place before deciding to move there?
+And why don't these people take the elementary precaution of finding out what life is like in another place before deciding to live there?

 HERE IS THE CLIP: